- Docente: Roberta Guerra

 The course consists of classroom lectures.
 Seminars on specific applications are also organized.
 These seminars (ca. 2 hours) target topics of broad interest and serve to show how an isotope-based integrated approach can be useful to understand processes in the coastal and deep sea.

-Practical sessions on interactive exploration, analysis and visualization of ocean data (profiles, time-series data) in regional seas with Ocean Data View (ODV) software package will complement the course.
+The course will be complemented by practical sessions on interactive exploration, analysis and visualization of ocean data (profiles, time-series data) in regional seas with Ocean Data View (ODV) software package, and computational methods to determine times or rates of geologic events and processes with open source software packages in rstudio.

 Attendance of lectures and practical sessions is strongly encouraged since complementary material, in addition to required readings, will be presented in lectures and included in examinations.